 It is unlawful to retaliate against an individual for opposing employment practices that discriminate based on sex or for filing a discrimination charge, testifying, or participating in any way in an investigation, proceeding, or litigation under Title VII.
-Sexual harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964
+Sexual harassment is a form of sex discrimination that violates Itile VII.
+Sexual harassment is a form of sex discrimination that violates Itile VII of the Civil Rights Act of 1964